johnnewman/watchtower/README.md

 ---

 There is an included [install script](install.sh) for Raspbian Buster that will set up a simple Watchtower instance and place it behind a firewall.
-The final steps outside of the script's scope are creating your SSL certificates for the web API, configuring the public-facing nginx reverse proxy, and fine-tuning your Watchtower config file for Dropbox, servo, and microcontroller support.
+The final steps outside of the script's scope are creating your SSL certificates for the web API, configuring the public-facing nginx reverse proxy, and fine-tuning your Watchtower config file for Dropbox and microcontroller support.

 The rest of this readme breaks down each Watchtower component and describes its configuration located in [watchtower_config.json](watchtower/config/watchtower_config_example.json).
  1. [API endpoints](#1-api-endpoints)